RoGellert/python_projects/README.md

 # Pyhon projects
-Projects written in python for learningand practice combined in one place
+Projects written in python for learning and practice combined in one place